Prosecutor: Speeding SUV Kills One, Injures Others, Hits Parked Police Car In Downtown Paterson

 UPDATE: A speeding SUV that killed one pedestrian and injured several others in the heart of Paterson’s downtown also struck a parked police car, authorities said.

-Passaic County Prosecutor Camelia M. Valdes and Paterson Police Chief Ibrahim Baycora confirmed the victim’s death without identifying him in a joint release.
+Passaic County Prosecutor Camelia M. Valdes and Paterson Police Chief Ibrahim Baycora confirmed the victim’s death without identifying him in a joint release issued hours later.

 Six other victims were taken to nearby St. Joseph’s University Medical Center with a variety of injuries, they said.